 If you’re looking for something other than white-tailed deer, the state also has a healthy population of black bears, wild turkeys, alligators, feral hogs, small game, doves, and waterfowl.

+The season in Georgia generally runs from September to January.
 Visit the Georgia Department of Natural Resources to learn more.

 6. Nunavut: Rugged and Isolated

 Nunavut is the largest of Canada’s three territories, so unsurprisingly, it’s one of the best places to hunt across the US and Canada.